zsparal/api-documentation/source/pointofsale/point-of-sale.rst

        -d "method=pointofsale" \
        -d "terminalId=term_7MgL4wea46qkRcoTZjWEH"

-This will set up a €10,00 payment on the device.
+This will set up a €10,00 payment on the terminal.
 The device should display the transaction within seconds, and it will ask you to present a card.

 If you present a card and confirm the card PIN, the payment will be executed.
 If the payment succeeds, you will receive